danieldkim/charlotte/README.md

 and does any necessary clean up, such as [cleaning up images](http://www.fngtps.com/2010/mobile-safari-image-resource-limit-workaround/) (cleanup of event handlers added to the `contentCtr` through Zepto's `on()` method is already taken care of by Charlotte).
+It will be called be called on the specified container of any [`request()`](#request) calls before inserting the response html into it.
-This will be called when destroying any pages created by any tabs created by this browser.

-There are three instances in which a content container for a tab is destroyed and the `onDestroy()` callback called with it:
+This callback will also be called when destroying any pages created by any tabs created by this browser.
+There are three instances in which a content container for a tab is destroyed and the `onDestroy()` callback called with
+it:

 * on a [`viewOnly`](#view-only-first-loads) load, on the view-only content before loading the full page.